lalitdotdev/ShopSavvy/README.md

 ## Tech Stack

-PriceWise is built using the following technologies and tools:
+ShopSavvy is built using the following technologies and tools:

 - **Frontend:** React.js, Next.js 13, Tailwind CSS, Chart.js, Axios and more.
 (See [package.json])
 - **Backend:** Node.js, Express.js, MongoDB, Mongoose, Nodemailer, Axios and more.
 (See [package.json])